Power Rangers Operation Overdrive: Pre-production

 In early pre-production, on July 26, 2006, the series' logo was posted on a fan message board called "Fuñaroboard."
 This same logo was later featured on the Disney website, RangerSecrets.com, as part of the preview for the series.
 The logo is very similar to that of the parent series Boukenger in the basic design and format.

 On November 14, 2006, Disney had set up its official website for Power Rangers Operation Overdrive.

 Synopsis

 Five brave, skilled, and adventurous individuals - Mack Hartford, Will Aston, Dax Lo, Ronny Robinson, and Rose Ortiz - are chosen and genetically enhanced by billionaire adventurer and Mack's father Andrew Hartford to become Power Rangers and travel the globe to find five magical jewels that were taken from a powerful artifact called the Corona Aurora before two villainous brothers, Flurious and Moltor, can.
-Along the way, the Rangers encounter two additional villainous factions, Kamdor and the Fearcats, and are joined by an alien named Tyzonn.
+Along the way, the Rangers encounter two additional villainous factions: Kamdor and the Fearcats.
+The Rangers are later joined by an alien named Tyzonn.